Insights & Updates

 Guest sentiment data is immediate, direct, and informative.
 It reveals whether an item is well-received and likely to generate greater sales, return visits, and satisfaction down the line.

-Crust & Co. will measure sentiment using Tattle’s automatic and proprietary surveys.
+Crust and Co. will measure sentiment using Tattle’s automatic and proprietary surveys.
 The causation-based format breaks down each operational category (e.g. Food Quality, Speed of Service, Accuracy, etc.) into underlying factors (e.g. Texture, Taste, Temperature, etc.).
 These surveys have a 94% completion rate.

-Throughout the data collection period, Crust & Co. will closely monitor the survey completion rate to ensure both quality (i.e. level of detail of the survey) and quantity (i.e. statistical significance) of the data.
+Throughout the data collection period, Crust and Co. will closely monitor the survey completion rate to ensure both quality (i.e. level of detail of the survey) and quantity (i.e. statistical significance) of the data.

 Typically, within just a few weeks, Tattle would have already collected statistically-significant data to make early conclusions on.